djhackersdev/bemanitools/doc/ddrhook/ddrhook2.md

 * Register `regsvr32 D:\MDX\contents\k-clvsd.dll`
 * Register `regsvr32 D:\MDX\contents\xactengine2_10.dll`

+The `gamestart-XX.bat` scripts should already take care of this by executing the listed commands when launched.

 Note: The one that comes with IIDX will hang DDR at startup.
 The opposite is not true:
 IIDX works just fine with this CLVSD.